-Our focus on the responsible sourcing of 3TG began well in advance of the adoption of the Conflict Minerals Rule.
-We have been a member of the Electronic Industry Citizenship Coalition ("EICC") since 2007.
+In addition, we have been a member of the Electronic Industry Citizenship Coalition ("EICC") since 2007.
 The EICC is an industry collaboration with a focus on improving working conditions and environmental stewardship throughout the electronics supply chain.
 Through the EICC's Conflict-Free Sourcing Initiative (the "CFSI"), we have worked and continue to work with other companies focusing on responsible 3TG sourcing.